thosgood/this-weeks-finds/markdown/week19.md

 What Crane and Yetter were dreaming of doing was constructing 4d quantum gravity as a TQFT using triangulations of spacetime.
-What they really did, it turns out, was to construct B wedge F theory as a TQFT using triangulations.
+What they really did, it turns out, was to construct $B\wedge F$ theory as a TQFT using triangulations.
 (Broda constructed it another way.)
-On the one hand, the simplicity of B wedge F theory compared to honest-to-goodness 4d quantum gravity makes it possible to understand it a lot better, and calculate it out explicitly.
-On the other hand, B wedge F theory is so simple that it doesn't tell us much new about topology, at least not the topology of 4-dimensional manifolds per se.
+On the one hand, the simplicity of $B\wedge F$ theory compared to honest-to-goodness 4d quantum gravity makes it possible to understand it a lot better, and calculate it out explicitly.
+On the other hand, $B\wedge F$ theory is so simple that it doesn't tell us much new about topology, at least not the topology of 4-dimensional manifolds per se.
 Via Donaldson theory and the work of Kronheimer and Mrowka it's probably telling us a lot about the topology